lambda/buildscript/README.txt

          patch, and try again.
 4. Add the following line to your .bash_profile in your Cygwin home directory: export PATH=/opt/schily/bin:$PATH
-5. While you're in your .bash_profile, add the following line to add buildscript to your Ruby search path: export RUBYLIB=/home/brian/buildscript
 5. Install Inno Setup Version 5 QuickStart Pack <ispack-5.2.2.exe>.
    Note: Make sure you install the preprocessor and ISTool, and that it's all
          installed in C:\Program Files\.